KpyTuK777/Management-OS/docs/AI_QUALITY_FRAMEWORK.md

 ## Purpose and authority

+The Assistant whose implemented behavior this framework evaluates is synthesized in [AI Assistant Identity](AI_ASSISTANT_IDENTITY.md).
+Identity consistency is not a substitute for the quality Evidence and review requirements defined here.

 This framework defines how Management OS evaluates the quality of implemented AI behavior.
 It determines whether a capability behaves like a useful, understandable, bounded, correctable, and trustworthy operational partner.